People in Wisconsin are being targeted to invest in

 There really was no bank account, or even a bank, just as

 If you have won a “free" prize, you should not have to pay anything to get it.
+If you do, it's a scam.
 Legitimate sweepstakes or contests never ask you to pay for your own prize or buy something to boost your chance of winning.
 In a scam, though, the “winners" almost always are asked to pay to collect their prize or to enter another part of a contest.

 If you enter contest drawings, especially at a public place like a mall or at an event, you will probably get many promotions in the mail, phone calls, and lots more spam.
 This is because the prize promoters often sell your personal information to outside advertisers.